maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 The "functional" style of `MAX` was used in Micropolis BASIC, and likely others.

-Tymshare SUPER BASIC allows any number of expressions in the parameter list in the functional style, this is not currently supported.
+Tymshare SUPER BASIC and Wang BASIC allow any number of expressions in the parameter list in the functional style, this is not currently supported.

 #### See also: